Rick and Morty fans assemble: a new trailer has landed providing a first look at season 6’s final episodes.

-Twenty of those episodes have already aired, but this order easily brings us into season six and beyond, ensuring another instalment of inter-dimensional antics, schwifty dance moves and the odd emotional gut punch.
+This order easily goes beyond a season 6, ensuring another instalment of inter-dimensional antics, schwifty dance moves and the odd emotional gut punch.

-So grab your plumbus and portal gun – ere’s everything you need to know about Rick and Morty season six.
+But for now, grab your Plumbus and portal gun – here's everything you need to know about Rick and Morty season 6.

 Rick and Morty season 6 release date